concourse/registry-image-resource/README.md

 `check` will only detect semver tags that include the variant suffix (e.g.
 `1.2.3-stretch`).

+_This resource comes with Concourse by default.
+You can override the version you use within your pipeline if the built-in one is not working for you for some reason_

 ## Comparison to `docker-image` resource

 This resource is intended as a replacement for the [Docker Image